DataDog/puppet-datadog-agent/README.md

    }
    ```

     - To support reporting, your Puppet master needs the [dogapi][3] gem installed.
 To install, either run the Puppet Agent on your master with this configuration or install it manually with `gem`.
-You might need to restart your `puppetserver` service for the freshly installed `dogapi` gem to be picked up.
+You may need to restart your `puppetserver` service after installing the `dogapi` gem.
-    - `puppetserver_gem` is defined as a module dependency, it is installed automatically when the module is installed.
+    - `puppetserver_gem` is defined as a module dependency.
+It is installed automatically when the module is installed.

-3. Include any other integrations you want the agent to use, for example:
+3. (Optional) Include integrations to use with the Agent, for example:

    ```conf
    include 'datadog_agent::integrations::mongo'
    ```

-    Some integrations do not come as a dedicated class.
-To install one of them, add its configuration in the manifest.
+    Add the integration configuration to the manifest if it does not have a [manifest with a dedicated class][6].
 Below is an example for the `ntp` check:

    ```conf
    class { 'datadog_agent':